SUBMIT your abstract or manuscript to NACC for the required review

 "All this said, we now post the tables we created for each test score divided by gender, education, and age strata and showing means, standard deviations, and ranges.
 These tables will be available to investigators to use as general guidelines (not norms) and to show the data on which our paper is based.
 The task of 'norming' will be a large one and one that should be done collaboratively going forward."

-(All data were developed for the more detailed paper by Weintraub et al. in Alzheimer's Disease and Associated Disorders, now in press).
+(All data were developed for the more detailed paper by Weintraub et al. in Alzheimer's Disease and Associated Disorders).

 Weintraub and colleagues [Weintraub 2009] provided descriptive information from initial neuropsychological data of more than 3,000 clinically cognitively normal, older adults and developed linear regression models to estimate the impact of age, sex, and education on test performance.
 The report by Weintraub et al. provided in-depth descriptive information about cognitively normal older adults in the UDS, but it was not intended as a normative study.